-In the animation studio, you will develop skills and knowledge in contemporary animation processes, techniques and concepts.
-By exploring a range of 3D and traditional animation processes as well as conceptual animation and digital compositing, you will acquire techniques and approaches applicable in a wide variety of media arts practices.
+In the animation studio, you will develop skills and knowledge in contemporary animation practice.
+By exploring a range of traditional and 3D animation processes, techniques, and concepts, you will acquire skills and understandings applicable in a wide variety of media arts practices.

-In the digital media studio, you will explore the contemporary potentials of animated media.
-From visual effects to motion capture and encoded media, you will be challenged and engage with new possibilities for digital media practice in a critically-engaged studio context.
+In the visual effects studio, you will explore the contemporary potentials of compositing.
+Combine live action and CG elements to create engaging composites and sequences, exploring new possibilities for media arts practice in a critically-engaged studio context.

 In the sound studio, you will create media artworks utilising sound-based techniques and processes.
 Working in studio and acoustic environments, you will develop skills and knowledge to help you create sound-based media art projects for the gallery, as well as virtual and public spaces.

 In the moving image studio, you will explore contemporary approaches to video art, short film, audio-visual composition and installation.
 You will develop understandings and skills in a variety of creative contexts for moving image practice including gallery, screen, virtual and public spaces.

 In the 3D visualisation studio, you will delve into the computer-generated world and explore a variety of methods used to generate virtual environments.
 Through live, hands-on experiences, you will use key technologies such as virtual reality systems to develop a suite of design practices and skills that will enable you to contribute to a growing digital industry.